This chapter introduces the

 If you do not know this notation, we hope that

-reading the present chapter will make you want to investigate it.
+reading the present chapter will make you want to

 Here is an example of a gregorian staff made with